MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 Learn more about experimenting with URL handlers at [Experimental features in Progressive Web Apps (PWAs)][ExpURLHandler].

-Register your domain for URL handler trial at our [Origin Trials Developer console][URLHandlerOT].
+Register your domain for a URL handler trial at our [Origin Trials Developer console][URLHandlerOT].

-## Support for Share API on MacOS
+## Support for the Share API on MacOS

 We have implemented support for the `navigator.share` API for MacOS.
 The feature is rolling out to stable Edge browsers on MacOS over the coming weeks.

 Learn more about the [navigator.share() API][mdnShareAPI].

-## What's New in Edge 92
+## What's New in Microsoft Edge 92

 Microsoft Edge version 92 became the stable channel of Microsoft Edge on July 22, 2021.
-This article lists updates we made to PWAs from both a developer and consumer point of view.
+This article lists updates we made to Progressive Web Apps (PWAs) from both a developer and consumer point of view.

 ## Protocol handlers origin trial